dkdam/Archer-Session-Diaries/README.md

 **Day 3**: Had a good sense of understanding the structure and model I had to build and had to get on it.
 Started by developing the login use accounts and set up the archery gear section.

 **Day 4**: Struggled to build a full functioning site and learnt to deploy the site using heroku.
 End of the day got the site and the logins working.

+**Day 5**: Coded the functions to get my app working but I had alot of trouble trying to applying it to rails along with how to store the date with it.
+With the big help from Lodan it turns out I had to create another model or 2 which I had 3 before and now I may have to build 4-5 models.

+**Day 6**: After many struggles to get scoring app working I decided to put this in the side as I will not get it done by the end of the week.
+I have decided instead to create a diary website instead and keep it simple as a 3 models.

+**Day 7**: I have all the necessary functions working and how my site going as it needs to go.
+I have struggled alot with getting the links to navigate between the associations of both the equipment gears and the blog post together.
+After some Lodan help I had it working until I deployed it...